 - 1. Switch on the power using the main power switch. - 2.
-Lower the engine to the driving position by pressing the Power Trim button on the gear/ throttle handle. - 3.
+Lower the engine into the driving position by pressing the power trim button on the gear/throttle handle. - If the power trim button is not available, lower the engine manually. - 3.
 Check that the gear is in the neutral position and that the emergency switch is attached to the bottom of the remote control. - 4.
 Switch on the ignition using the power button/key on the steering console and wait a few seconds for the warning lights to light up. - 5.
 Start the engine by pressing the start button/turning the key until the engine starts.
 The engine should start within 1-2 seconds.
 Do not try to start the engine for more than 10 seconds at a time. - 6.
 Let the engine idle for a few minutes before setting off.